Louisiana Tech vs. Charlotte NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Louisiana Tech has combined with its opponents to put up more than 57 points in six of nine games this season.
+- Louisiana Tech and its opponents have gone over the current 57-point total in six of nine games (66.7%) this season.

-- Charlotte's games have gone over 57 points in four of nine chances this season.

-- The two teams combine to score 52.9 points per game, 4.1 less than the total in this contest.

 Louisiana Tech Stats and Trends

-- In games that Louisiana Tech amasses more than 449.9 yards, the team is 2-0 against the spread and 0-2 overall.
+- In games that Louisiana Tech picks up over 449.9 yards, the team is 2-0 against the spread and 0-2 overall.

 - This year, the Bulldogs have turned the ball over 14 times, three more than the 49ers' takeaways (11).